dots-energy/dots-simulation-orchestrator/docs/usage/running simulations.md

+# Running simulations
+In order to run a simulation a few things are required:
+* An esdl file describing your energy system
+* Calculation services
+* A post request describing the simulation parameters

+This page is supposed to give guidance on how to come by these elements.

 ## Authentication
 In order to make use of the api, an authentication token is required, this token can be obtained by sending a post request to the token endpoint.
 The username and the password should be send as form-urlencoded parameters.